-Dr James Fitzgerald is Assistant Professor in Security Studies at the School of Law and Government and Founding Director of the Erasmus Mundus International Master in Intelligence and Strategic Studies (IMSISS): DCU's first Erasmus Mundus Joint Master Degree.
+Dr James Fitzgerald is Associate Professor of Security Studies at the School of Law and Government, Dublin City University, Ireland (2012-present) and Founding Director of the Erasmus Mundus International Master in Intelligence and Strategic Studies (IMSISS; 2016-present).
+He is Visiting Professor at the Federal University of Rio de Janeiro (Brazil's highest ranking University) is also Affiliate Professor at the School of Social and Political Sciences, University of Glasgow, Scotland.

 Book Chapter